Case No: 63521

 The guttural sound begins again at this point and the screaming of the female voice.
 There is the sound of things breaking and crashing in the room.
-The sound of sirens can be heard getting closer to the location.
-Once again, the sounds of Officer Watts attempting to break the door down can be heard.
-The sound of the guttural noise and the screaming gets much quieter as we hear the officer run outside of the house.
+The sound of sirens getting closer to the location can be heard.
+Once again, the sounds of Officer Watts attempting to break the door down can begin.
+The sound of the guttural noise and the screaming gets much quieter as we hear the officer run outside the house.
 Officer Watts, leaves the home attempting to get his shotgun from his squad car.
-Officers appear on scene and confirm Officer Watts was getting his shotgun from the cruiser.
-Officer Watts then coordinates with Officers Duncan and Sadowski for him to enter through the bedroom door while the other officers go to the back and attempt visual contact through the bedroom windows.
+Officers appear on the scene and confirm Officer Watts was getting his weapon from the cruiser.
+Officer Watts then coordinates with Officers Duncan and Sadowski to enter through the bedroom door.
+At the same time, the other officers go to the back and attempt visual contact through the bedroom windows.
 This conversation is also present on the officer's personal recorder.
 Officer Watts again enters the house and moves to the bedroom door.
-Officers Duncan and Sadowski proceed to the back of the house attempting to make visual contact.
+Officers Duncan and Sadowski proceed to the back of the house, attempting to make visual contact.

-As Officer Watts nears the rear of the house there is no screaming or growling audible.
+As Officer Watts nears the rear of the house, there is no screaming or growling.